Skip to content Skip to footer

 Weather

-Chino experiences a temperate climate with mild summers and cold winters.
-Summer temperatures range from 20-26°C (68-79°F) with occasional rainfall.
-Winter temperatures can drop to -5°C (23°F) with significant snowfall.
-Humidity levels are moderate throughout the year and air quality is generally good.
+Chino experiences a temperate climate with warm summers and cold winters.
+Summer temperatures range from 20°C to 30°C, while winter temperatures can drop to -5°C to 5°C. The area receives moderate rainfall, with the wettest months being June to August.
+Humidity levels are generally comfortable, and air quality is good.

 Language

-The local language spoken in Chino is Japanese.
-English may be limited, especially in more rural areas, so basic Japanese phrases can be helpful for communication.
+The local language spoken in Chino, Nagano, is Japanese.
+English is not widely spoken, so having basic Japanese phrases can be helpful for communication.

 Cost Of Living

-The cost of living in Chino is relatively moderate compared to other major cities in Japan.
-Expenses for accommodation, dining, and transportation are generally reasonable, making it a suitable destination for budget-conscious travelers.
+The cost of living in Chino, Nagano, is relatively affordable compared to major cities in Japan.
+Daily expenses for food, transportation, and accommodation are reasonable.

 Other